This potato salad has fresh, homemade mayo, so it’s creamy and tasty! Make this easy side dish to serve with your summer meals.

 - If you don’t have Dijon mustard, try yellow mustard.

-- You can replace apple cider for lemon juice.
+- You can replace apple cider with lemon juice.

-Since the potato salad is made with mayo, I do not recommend freezing as it doesn’t freeze well.
-Once thawed, the consistency will not be the same as well.
+Since this salad is made with mayo, I do not recommend freezing it as it doesn’t freeze well.
+Once thawed, the consistency will not be the same.

 - Portobello Mushroom Bun Burgers with Guacamole